front/docs.newsfront.no/docs/01_Content_Management/01_Articles.md

 4. **Meta tags** - automatically set for you, no need to take action on this one too.
 5. **Authoring information** - add who is publish in this article and publication date and time.
 6. **Publishing options** - _Published_: visible to users; _Promoted to front page_ and _Stick at top of list_: will show the article at top, even if there are newer articles (given that these do not also have these options active).

+It _Save_ button when done!

+If you are editing a previously published article two other buttons will be visible to you: _View Changes_ and _Delete_.